Configuration

 $ sq config template

-The adjustments are configured in a file (command line switches are not available), by default located in /etc/crypto-policies/back-ends/sequoia.config.
+The adjustments are configured in a file (command line switches are not available), located by default in /etc/crypto-policies/back-ends/sequoia.config.
 This location can be changed by setting the environment variable SEQUOIA_CRYPTO_POLICY.
 A missing configuration file simply means "no adjustments" and the default policy applies.

 Sequoia PGP comes with a sensible default cryptographic policy.
-There is no safety net when you modify it's settings!
+There is no safety net when you modify its settings!
 You could introduce unsafe behavior or stop Sequoia PGP from working at all.

 Format